 Immunisation against whooping cough is normally effective in preventing the disease.
 If someone gets whooping cough even though they have been vaccinated, vaccination will mean the cough is not as bad.

 Immunity can wear off several years after vaccination.
-Routine immunisation against whooping cough is given to children at 6 weeks, 4 and 6 months, with booster doses at 18 months, 4 years and 10-15 years.
-While whooping cough can occur in immunised children, the disease is then generally less severe.
+Routine immunisation against whooping cough is given to children at 2, 4, 6 and 18 months, and 4 years of age.
+Children will need a booster between the ages of 11 and 13.
+While immunised children can still catch whooping cough, the disease is then generally less severe.

 Added protection for infants

-Last reviewed: May 2017
+Last reviewed: March 2019